Programme: MSc Investment & Wealth Management

 What has been the greatest opportunity you have had at Imperial?

 I was fortunate enough to represent the university at the 2018 United Nations Emerging Leaders’ Peace Summit in Bangkok, Thailand, with the aim to strengthen peace efforts worldwide.
 By attending the summit, I was able to network with 500 delegates from other countries and learn from the sacrifice and commitment of numerous leaders and survivors of authoritarian and religious regimes, who have helped shape recent history and given hope to millions of people worldwide.
-For more information, you can read my latest blog, My Experience at the UN Peace Summit of Emerging Leaders.

 Which workshops, events or guest lectures at the school have been useful in developing your skills and knowledge?